-Use of high-quality bait casting and spinning rods and reels is included in the price, as are all dorado and wolfish lures.
+Use of high-quality bait casting and spinning rods and reels is included in the price, as are all dorado and wolf fish lures.
 Fly fishermen should bring their own rods, reels, leader, flies, etc. First-rate backups for all fly gear and flies will be available at the lodge in case of trouble with fly equipment.

 American Airlines currently has limited non-stop flights from Miami to Montevideo Carrasco International Airport.
 COPA and United also fly from the US to Montevideo with stops in Panama City.
 Once you are finished with Immigration and Customs you will be met by outfitter staff and driven three hours to Estancia Santa Sofia.
 Alternately, guests may opt to fly to Buenos Aires and take a short connecting flight over to Montevideo or drive from Buenos Aires (four hours) to Estancia Santa Sofia.